DevMountain/ecommerce/README.md

 ### Create Front-end Interface

+####

 Now let's create the front-end.
 Feel free to set it up however you like.
 The only stipulations are that you should have a main route/state where you can see all of the products and an admin route/state where you can create, edit, or delete products.
 Don't worry about authentication or protecting your routes at this point.
 If you have time, start to set up your front-end application as you think an eCommerce site should be organized.
 Introduce some basic styling as well.
 You could use Bootstrap to help get things going visually.

-**Breakpoint**: At this point, you should be able to go to the main view and see all of the products that are in your database.
+**TestPoint**: At this point, you should be able to go to the main view and see all of the products that are in your database.
 You should also be able to go to the admin view, where you can create, update, or delete products.
 As you use this interface, you should be able to get responses from the server, and see the data being changed in the database.

 ### End Day 1

+####

 Congrats!
 You've just created a skeleton eCommerce application.
 Over the next couple of days we will be adding users and orders to our application to make it a full eCommmerce site.

 ### Copyright

+####

 © DevMountain LLC, 2015.
 Unauthorized use and/or duplication of this material without express and written permission from DevMountain, LLC is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to DevMountain with appropriate and specific direction to the original content.